JoeTecnavia/Automation-Framework-Java-CucumberJVM/README.md

-Java UI CucumberJVM Framework by SimonK
+Java UI CucumberJVM Framework by Simonkay
 ==================================
 This Framework is provided by me to help you hit the ground running with java, selenium and cucumberJVM BDD based acceptance / end2end GUI tests.
 The framework itself has many powerful features which are all outlined below.
 I will continue working on this throughout 2018 and I also encourage you to fork it too!